 VMFS6 generally supports automatic space reclamation requests that generate from the guest operating systems, and passes these requests to the array.
 Many guest operating systems can send the unmap command and do not require any additional configuration.
 The guest operating systems that do not support automatic unmaps might require user intervention.
 For information about guest operating systems that support automatic space reclamation on VMFS6, contact your vendor.

 Generally, the guest operating systems send the unmap commands based on the unmap granularity they advertise.
 For details, see documentation provided with your guest operating system.

-VMFS6 processes the unmap request from the guest operating system only when the space to reclaim is equal to 1 MB or a multiple of 1 MB.
+VMFS6 processes the unmap request from the guest OS only when the space to reclaim equals 1 MB or is a multiple of 1 MB.
 If the space is less than 1 MB or is not aligned to 1 MB, the unmap requests are not processed.

 Space Reclamation for VMFS5 Virtual Machines

 Typically, the unmap command that generates from the guest operation system on VMFS5 cannot be passed directly to the array.
 You must run the esxcli storage vmfs unmap command to trigger unmaps for the array.

 However, for a limited number of the guest operating systems, VMFS5 supports the automatic space reclamation requests.

 To send the unmap requests from the guest operating system to the array, the virtual machine must meet the following prerequisites: